ssaunier/ssaunier.github.io/_posts/2014-04-21-practical-example-of-using-git-in-a-school.markdown

 Follow [Le Wagon](https://twitter.com/intent/follow?screen_name=Lewagonparis), we have great stuff coming.
 If you are in Paris in July/August, or October/November, there are still some seats left for our <a href="http://www.lewagon.org/premiere">9 week-long bootcamp</a>, they won't last long!

-<a href="http://news.ycombinator.com/submit" class="hn-share-button" data-title="Show HN: Practical example of using git and GitHub in a school">Vote on Hacker News</a>